cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 The [`UIPasteboard`](https://developer.apple.com/documentation/uikit/uipasteboard) enables sharing data within an app, and from an app to other apps.
 There are two kinds of pasteboards:

-- **systemwide general pasteboard**: for sharing data with any other app.
+- **systemwide general pasteboard**: for sharing data with any app.
 Persistent by default across device restarts and app uninstalls (since iOS 10).
 - **custom / named pasteboards**: for sharing data with another app (having the same team ID as the app to share from) or with the app itself (they are only available in the process that creates them).
 Non-persistent by default (since iOS 10), that is, they exist only until the owning (creating) app quits.

 Some security considerations:

 - Users cannot grant or deny permission for apps to read the pasteboard
 - Since iOS 9, apps [cannot access the pasteboard while in background](https://forums.developer.apple.com/thread/13760), this mitigates background pasteboard monitoring.
-However, if the *malicious* app is brought to foreground again and the data remains in the pasteboard, it will be able to retrieve it programmatically without the knowledge nor consent of the user.
+However, if the *malicious* app is brought to foreground again and the data remains in the pasteboard, it will be able to retrieve it programmatically without the knowledge nor the consent of the user
 - [Apple warns about persistent named pasteboards](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc) and discourages their use.
 Instead, shared containers should be used
 - Starting in iOS 10 there is a new Handoff feature called Universal Clipboard that is enabled by default.
 It allows the general pasteboard contents to automatically transfer between devices.
 This feature can be disabled if the developer chooses to do so and it is also possible to set an expiration time and date for copied data